microsoft/AirSim/docs/px4_sitl.md

     If you do not see these messages then check your UDP port settings.

-7. You should also be able to use QGroundControl just like with flight controller hardware.
+7. You should also be able to use QGroundControl with SITL mode.
+Make sure there is now Pixhawk hardware plugged in, otherwise QGroundControl will choose to use that instead.
 Note that as we don't have physical board, RC cannot be connected directly to it.
 So the alternatives are either use XBox 360 Controller or connect your RC using USB (for example, in case of FrSky Taranis X9D Plus) or using trainer USB cable to PC.
 This makes your RC look like joystick.
 You will need to do extra set up in QGroundControl to use virtual joystick for RC control.
+You do not need to do this unless you plan to fly a drone manually in AirSim.

 ## Setting GPS origin

 PX4 SITL mode needs to be configured to get the home location correct.
-Run the following in the PX4 console window so that the origin matches that which is setup in AirSim AVehiclePawnBase::HomeLatitude and HomeLongitude.
+Run the following in the SITL PX4 console window so that the origin matches that which is setup in AirSim AVehiclePawnBase::HomeLatitude and HomeLongitude.

 ````
 param set LPE_LAT 47.641468
 param set LPE_LON -122.140165
 ````

-You might also want to set this one so that the drone automatically hovers after each offboard control command (the default setting is to land):
+You might also want to set this one so that the drone automatically hovers after each offboard control command finishes (the default setting is to land):

 ````
 param set COM_OBL_ACT 1